 Tip 2: Provide two or three motivation strategies

 “Keeping staff members motivated is one way I would use towards achieving good results.
-This includes thanking the staff personally for any good job done and in case of mistakes, we rectifying together.
-I will achieve that through written notes or face to face communication.
+This includes thanking the staff personally for any good job done and in case of mistakes, we rectify together.
+I will achieve that through written notes or face-to-face communication.
 I will take the time to meet and listen to the staff.
 I’ll be striving to create a good and open work environment.”

 8. Why Should We Give You This Job?